UofGAnalytics/build-coursework/readme.md

 ### Whitespace

 While checking the output of this tool you may notice whole paragraphs have gone missing.
 This is due to a difference in the parsing of Markdown whitespace in [Pandoc](https://github.com/jgm/pandoc) (used in BOLDtools) and [Remark](https://github.com/remarkjs/remark) (used here).
-Generally each bit of content written in Markdown should be separated with an empty line, and Remark is unfortunately more strict about this than Pandoc.
+Generally each bit of block content written in Markdown should be separated with an empty line, and Remark is unfortunately more strict about this than Pandoc.
 The fix should just be to add an empty line between sections.

 You may also spot an error in the parsing of inline LaTeX due to whitespace - adding a space before and/or after the delimiters should fix it.